learnbyexample/vim_reference/vim_reference_guide.md

 * After you've entered the text, you need to save the file.
 To do so, you have to go back to Normal mode first by pressing the `Esc` key
 * Then, you have to go to yet another mode!
 Pressing `:` key brings up the **Command-line mode** and awaits further instruction
 * `wq` is a combination of **write** and **quit** commands
-    * use `wq ip.txt` if you forgot to specify the filename while launching Vim, or perhaps if you opened Vim from Start menu instead of a terminal
+    * use `wq ip.txt` if you forgot to specify the filename while launching Vim, or perhaps if you opened Vim from the Start menu instead of a terminal
 * `Enter` key completes the command you've typed

 If you launched GVim, you'll likely have **Menu** and **Tool** bars, which would've helped with operations like saving, quitting, etc. Nothing wrong with using them, but this book will not discuss those operations.
 In fact, you'll learn how to configure Vim to hide them in the [Customizing Vim](#gui-options) chapter.